Presidential Postdoctoral Fellowship

 The MSU EEB Presidential Postdoctoral Fellowship is a two-year position that includes a generous salary and research stipend.
 Fellows are fully participating members of EEB with cutting-edge research programs and innovative community engagement initiatives, mentored by two or more EEB faculty members.

-Applications are now closed, with anticipated annoucement of the 2025 cohort late in the spring semester.
-Information about the position and the application process are at this link.
+Applications are now being accepted for the 2026 cohort and should be submitted here by Nov.
+10, 2025.
+Final interviews will take place in Jan. for an expected start date in summer 2026.
+Information about the position and the application process is at this link.
 FAQs for sponsoring faculty and applicants can be found here.

 Nicole Lussier

-Nicole Lussier is completing her PhD in ecology and evolutionary biology at the University of Tennessee, where her doctoral work has focused on the reassembly of species interactions and avian communities in northwest Ecuador.
-She will continue her passions for tropical conservation and restoration at MSU, where she will work with Lars Brudvig in plant biology and Olivia Smith in horticulture to bridge ecological theory with practical restoration strategies to enhance understanding of successional pathways that support tropical forest regeneration and resilience.
+Nicole Lussier completed her PhD in ecology and evolutionary biology at the University of Tennessee, where her doctoral work focused on the reassembly of species interactions and avian communities in northwest Ecuador.
+She is continuing with her passion for tropical conservation and restoration at MSU, working with Lars Brudvig in plant biology and Olivia Smith in horticulture to bridge ecological theory with practical restoration strategies to enhance understanding of successional pathways that support tropical forest regeneration and resilience.

 Rebecca Nelson

-Rebecca Nelson recently completed her PhD in integrative ecology at the University of California–Davis with research interests in how global change affects mutualistic communities across space and time.
-She is currently a postdoctoral researcher at the Utah State University Ecology Center, where she has continued to research global change ecology.
-Her proposed research at MSU will explore how global changes affect the conservation of plant-insect interactions in agroecosystems, combining theoretical models, long-term field experiments, bioinformatics, and network ecology.
-She will work with Kellogg Biological Station researchers Nick Haddad in integrative biology, Christine Sprunger in plant, soil and microbial sciences, and Sarah Evans in integrative biology, and microbiology, genetics, and immunology.
+Rebecca Nelson completed her PhD in integrative ecology at the University of California–Davis with research interests in how global change affects mutualistic communities across space and time.
+She worked as a postdoctoral researcher at the Utah State University Ecology Center.
+As a researcher at MSU, Rebecca explores how global changes affect the conservation of plant-insect interactions in agroecosystems by combining theoretical models, long-term field experiments, bioinformatics, and network ecology.
+She is working with Kellogg Biological Station researchers Nick Haddad in integrative biology, Christine Sprunger in plant, soil and microbial sciences, and Sarah Evans in integrative biology, and microbiology, genetics, and immunology.

-Nelson will engage with the EEB community by developing practical skill-sharing workshops for EEB graduate students that demystify the hidden expectations of graduate school and by designing a seminar course on LGBTQ+ perspectives in ecology and evolutionary biology.
+Rebecca engages with the community with practical skill-sharing workshops for EEB graduate students that demystify the hidden expectations of graduate school and by designing a seminar course on LGBTQ+ perspectives in ecology and evolutionary biology.

 Meet the Fellows